Nourepide/ComfyUI-Allor-Doc/Writerside/topics/Installation.md

 2. **Installs dependencies**: If a `requirements.txt` file exists in the current directory, the script installs the dependencies listed in it.

-3. **Initializes a Git repository**: If Git is installed and the current directory is not already a Git repository, the script initializes a new Git repository and syncs it with a remote repository.
+3. **Initializes a Git repository**: If Git is installed and the current directory is not yet a Git repository, the script initializes a new Git repository and syncs it with a remote repository.

 4. **Uses GitPython**: If Git is not installed, the script uses GitPython, a Python library, to perform Git operations.